-- Cut chili in half, leaving the insides & seeds in.
+- Cut chili in half lengthwise, leaving the insides & seeds in.

-- If you spiralized the carrots & radish – which I would recommend, then roughly chop with scissors, so strands are not too long.
+- If you spiralized the carrots & radish – which I would recommend, then roughly cut the pile with scissors, so strands are not too long.

 - Mix carrot, radish & ginger together in a large bowl.

 - Put a handful of the carrot & radish mixture in the bottom of a jar.
 Push chili halves down the sides, cut side facing outwards, so that the mixture holds them up.

 - Fill jar roughly ⅔ full with the mixture, packing it down as you go, to remove air pockets.